 About

 I work in epistemology and have side research interests at the intersection of epistemology and moral responsibility.
 My current research covers various subfields of epistemology, including social epistemology.
 One focus is the epistemology of ignorance, where I develop strategies to explain ignorance as inherently agential.
 My interest in epistemic agency has led me to be interested in epistemic nudges and epistemically suboptimal forms of persuasion.
-As a UC Irvine alumnus, it is no surprise that I also have an interest in Wittgensteininan hinge epistemology.
+As a UC Irvine alumnus, it is no surprise that I also have an interest in Wittgensteinian hinge epistemology.

 Publications